Wizard! Chapter 213

 He struck forward with Chris, an attack invisible to the eye, but quite obvious to anyone who could sense ki.
 A short moment afterwards, it was obvious to anyone with any kind of senses at all.
 Ki, mana, sight, hearing, smell, touch… the resulting explosion wasn’t something that could be missed.
 However for those looking at it directly it wasn’t clear for long, as the light was blinding just as William warned.
 Still, it was only for a brief moment, and all of those watching had taken a least a small precaution in protecting their eyes with ki.

 When the dust started clearing a minute later, a figure could be seen.
-As it cleared more, William could be seen half-kneeling about two dozen meters from the center of the blast, breathing heavily and leaning on his staff.
+As it cleared more, William could be seen half-kneeling about two dozen yards from the center of the blast, breathing heavily and leaning on his staff.
 After he caught his breath and the dust completely settled, William looked around.
 He walked around the edge of the blast radius, checking all of the marks.
 Then he walked up to the hill, speaking to the elders there, though of course the others could hear as well.
-“Almost exactly as predicted, at least within a meter in either direction.
+“Almost exactly as predicted, at least within a yard in either direction.
 The amount of effort required was also close to predicted, though I suppose it is hard to know if I used more than necessary.”
 William looked down at the area from the top of the hill and sighed.
 “I never want to do that again.”